Isabel Huntington: Early life and junior football

 Huntington was an exceptional junior footballer, impressing particularly at the 2016 AFL Youth Girls National Championships.
 In one match she kicked five goals (including four in one quarter) and recorded 30 disposals, all in a shortened match of 12-minute quarters.

 Huntington endured injury plagued teenage years, suffering a broken leg in 2015 and a ruptured anterior cruciate ligament in her knee in 2016 that saw her miss the entirety of the 2017 junior and state-league football season.
 Despite not being able to play with the side due to the injury she trained in a limited capacity that year with Melbourne University who play in the VFL Women's competition.

 Huntington completed high school at St Michael's Grammar School in St Kilda in Melbourne's south.
 She was school captain there in her final year in 2017 and graduated with an ATAR of 98.10 that placed her in the top two per cent of students in the country.
-She has aspirations to study medicine and work as a doctor.
+She had aspirations to study medicine and work as a doctor.